-What I really liked about her character is that she never saw herself as a victim or a damsel in distress, from the start she knew it was an unfair world but even after so many hardships she was still capable of being kind and compassionate, only losing her wrath on deserving ones.
+I adored Circe because she never saw herself as a victim or a damsel in distress.
+From the start, she knew it was an unfair world.
+However, even after so many hardships, she could still be kind and compassionate, only losing her wrath on deserving ones.

-I’m really satisfied with how Miller decided to end the book on such a calming note, Circe finally stopped compromising or hiding because she desperately wanted to be loved and instead chose to tell Telemachus everything without fearing that he’d reject her.
+I’m delighted with how Miller decided to end the book on such a calming note.
+Circe finally stopped compromising or hiding because she desperately wanted to be loved and instead chose to tell Telemachus everything without fearing that he’d reject her.

 I had no right to claim him, I knew it.
 But in a solitary life, there are rare moments when another soul dips near yours, as stars once a year brush the earth.
 Such a constellation was he to me.Circe by Madeline Miller